How to Use This Converter

 How many tablespoons is ¾ cup?

 ¾ cup equals 12 tablespoons.
 Three-quarters of 16 is 12.
-In teaspoons, that's 36 teaspoons — but at that volume it's more practical to use tablespoons or the ¾ cup measure directly.
+In teaspoons that's 36 — but at that volume it's more practical to use tablespoons or the ¾ cup measure directly.

 Are cups and tablespoons the same in all countries?

-No. This converter uses US measurements: 1 US cup = 240ml, 1 US tablespoon = 15ml, so 1 cup = 16 tablespoons.
+No. This converter uses US measurements: 1 US cup = 240ml, 1 US tablespoon = 14.79ml, so 1 cup = 16 tablespoons.
 Australian tablespoons are 20ml, making 1 cup about 12 Australian tablespoons.
-UK and Canadian cups are also slightly different.
-For international recipes, check which country's measurements the recipe uses.
+UK and Canadian cups are slightly different from US cups.
+For international recipes, check which country's measurements the recipe uses before converting.